gravitational/careers/challenges/mobile/challenge.md

 Your design document should include:

 - the proposed UX of the app (wireframes are great!)
+- an overview of the app architecture
 - an overview of your backend API
 - an overview of authentication and how the login process will work
 - implementation details where appropriate (for example, session management)

 A few notes about the design document:

+* We want to know not only _what_ you chose but also _why_.
+There are many ways to solve the problem at hand and we want to know why you picked a certain solution.
+* We are not mobile dev experts, you are.
+We're looking for someone who can come up with ideas, make a strong case for them, and explain them clearly to a non-expert audience — someone who's as strong a teacher as they are a developer.
 * We expect the design document to be complete roughly within the first week.
   This is to ensure you have enough time to work on the implementation.
 * Avoid writing an overly detailed design document.
 Two to three pages is